 If you’re new to Photo Roulette here’s how it works – for each round a new theme is chosen and travel bloggers are asked to submit their photos on that theme.
 At the end of a week a winner is chosen and they host and judge the following round.
 Basically that means it’s down to me to chose the theme for the next round – yay!

 After a great deal of pondering I’ve decided to go with ‘Street Scene’ as my theme.
 Something I really enjoy when travelling is to sit at a pavement cafe or bar and watch the world go by.
 Life on the street in any country is as real as it gets – it’s not prettied up, it is what it is – people living their lives.
-I’m looking forward to seeing your submissions – hopefully they’ll be thought-provoking, colourful and maybe humerous too – we shall see.
+I’m looking forward to seeing your submissions – hopefully they’ll be thought-provoking, colourful and maybe humorous too – we shall see.

 The contest rotates through travel and/or photography blogs as such, the winner of the previous round of Travel Photo Roulette hosts the subsequent round on their own blog.
 The new host then chooses the next theme, a generic keyword or phrase and players submit their interpretations of the theme over course of the week of the contest.
-At the end of the week, the hosting blogger chooses their favorite photo from the submissions and displays it as the week’s winning entry.
+At the end of the week, the hosting blogger chooses their favourite photo from the submissions and displays it as the week’s winning entry.
 They then include direction to the new host for the next round.
 Readers can attempt to lobby the author toward a certain photo via comments – the author can accept or ignore any lobby as they see fit.
 The game is repeated with the winner hosting the following week’s game and choosing a phrase for new photo submissions.

 - One submission per Blog (so sites that have 2+ authors only get one entry).

 - Post processing is permitted, but photo altering (ie. photoshopping) is not.